 cPrior PI, immunomodulatory drug, and anti-CD38 mAb.

-dTal and Tec administered on the same day, 30 (±10) minutes apart, for all step-up and full treatment doses.
+dTal and Tec were administered on the same day.
+Tec should be administered 30 (±10) minutes before Tal, for all step-up and full treatment doses.

 eResponse was assessed by independent review committee per IMWG criteria.